jrendel/SwiftKeychainWrapper/README.md

 ## Accessibility Options

 By default, all items saved to keychain can only be accessed when the device is unlocked.
-To change this accessibility, an optional "withAccessibility" param can be set on all requests.
-The enum KeychainItemAccessibilty provides an easy way to select the accessibility level desired:
+To change this accessibility, an optional `withAccessibility` param can be set on all requests.
+The enum `KeychainItemAccessibilty` provides an easy way to select the accessibility level desired:

 ```
 KeychainWrapper.standard.set("Some String", forKey: "myKey", withAccessibility: .AfterFirstUnlock)